 For travelers who prefer to book in advance, you'll need to have a healthy stash of United miles since you'll be subject to United's dynamic pricing as the only way to book with miles.

-United doesn't have as many transfer partners as its partner airlines but you can transfer Bilt and Chase points to United.
+United doesn't have as many transfer partners as its partner airlines but you can transfer Bilt and Chase points to United to get the miles you need to book these flights.

 United's partner Air Canada also flies its own lie-flat seats from Toronto (YYZ) to Honolulu (HNL) twice per week on a seasonal basis during the winter.
 Like United, it's practically impossible to find award availability on those flights.